 “I should’ve been dead when I was 15,” he says.
 “I’ve been jumped, stabbed, shot.
 I was dropped on railroad tracks, broken ribs.
 Been to prison three times.
 Got shot in one of my legs before I lost it too.
 I was done.”

 Chronic kidney disease gets this 34-year-old up at 4 a.m., three days weekly, for a trip to the dialysis center, where he sits plugged in to the blood filterer for four hours.
 The routine is more than two years old.
 Then he’s on the city bus to work, cooking lunches at Café 54.
 He’s been there about a month.
 Then it’s back on the bus, either home on the Southside or off to the San Xavier Health Center on the Tohono O'odham reservation for myriad ailments.
 A check-up later today focuses on the deep eight-inch tear on his inner elbow, an infected fistula from dialysis, which— aside from the swelling, pain and unsightly wound—limits the use of a hand.

 A bum hand isn't good, because it's his art that keeps Ray rolling, that and the small group of graffiti artists who populate their own church called Open Space (openspacetucson.com).
 Headed by a kickass-named pastor, Lars Hammer, the Lutheran-based collective is, Ray says, "Bible with paint.
 An exploration of faith through art where no one judges you."

 * * *

 I first spotted Ray stepping off a city bus carrying a half-finished canvas.
-The work, a colorful mashup of illustration and street whimsy with hints of Native American imagery, stood out.
+The work stood out, its colorful mashup of illustration, street whimsy and hints of Native American imagery.
 I actually followed him to a kidney disease center near downtown to ask to see it.